Rupert Hambro: Philanthropy

 Hambro was the Treasurer of the National Art Collections Fund from 1991 to 2003.
 He was the Chairman of the Museum of London Docklands from 1995 to 2008.

 He served as the Chairman of The Silver Trust from 1988 and Vice Patron of the Royal British Society of Sculptors from 1997.
 He served on the Council of the Royal College of Art from 2010, and he was an Honorary Fellow of the University of Bath.
 Additionally, he served as the Chairman of the Development & Strategy Board of the Zoological Society of London since 2011.
 He served on the board of trustees of the Wallace Collection.

 He served on the advisory board of Open Europe, a think tank which promotes reform within the European Union, from 2006.
 He was a Knight of the Order of the Falcon of Iceland.

 He was appointed CBE in the 2014 Birthday Honours for charitable services.

 Personal life

 Hambro married Mary Boyer (Robin) in 1970.
+Robin Hambro is an American-born philanthropist, former London Editor of American Vogue who is on the International Best Dressed List.
 They have a son, Jonathan, and a daughter, Flora.

-Robin Hambro is an American-born philanthropist, former London Editor of American Vogue who is on the International Best Dressed List.
 He was a member of White's, the Groucho Club and The Walbrook Club in the City of London as well as the Jupiter Island Club in Hobe Sound, Florida.